Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 while ( expression ) statement
 ```

 The expression inside the parentheses is the controlling expression; the statement after the parentheses is the loop body.
-Here’s an example:
+Here's an example:

 ```C
 while (i < n) /* controlling expression */